 - PACE loans are currently only available to homeowners in a small number of states

 There are multiple mortgage programs that enable borrowers to finance the cost of energy and water efficient improvements to their home.
-Known as energy efficient mortgages (EEM) or green mortgages, these programs offer several benefits to borrowers.
-Most EEM programs allow borrowers to add the cost of energy efficient upgrades to their loan amount which eliminates the need to obtain a separate loan or pay for the improvements out of pocket.
-Including the cost of improvements to your mortgage typically saves you significant time and money as compared to arranging separate financing or using a credit card.
+Known as energy efficient mortgages, EEMs or green mortgages, these programs offer several benefits to borrowers.
+Most energy efficient mortgage programs allow borrowers to add the cost of energy efficient upgrades to their loan amount which eliminates the need to obtain a separate loan or pay for the improvements out of pocket.
+Including the cost of improvements in your mortgage typically saves you significant time and money as compared to arranging separate financing or using a credit card or a personal loan.

-As an added benefit, because the energy efficient improvements reduce your monthly utility costs, most EEM and green mortgage programs enable borrowers to qualify for a larger mortgage amount and buy a better home.
-The reasoning is the less money you spend on your utility bills, the more money you can spend on your mortgage payment which means you can afford a larger mortgage.
+As an added benefit, because the energy efficient improvements reduce your monthly utility costs, energy efficient mortgage programs enable borrowers to qualify for a larger loan amount and buy a better home.
+The reasoning is the less money you spend on your utility bills, the more money you can spend on your monthly loan payment which means you can afford a larger mortgage.

-Although each energy efficient mortgage or green loan program has unique attributes, they generally work the same way.
+Although each EEM program has unique attributes, they generally work the same way.
 In most cases borrowers obtain an energy report from a certified energy assessor or auditor that identifies opportunities for making energy or water efficient improvements to their home.
-The energy report also determines the cost-effectiveness of the improvements to ensure that the upgrades you implement will pay for themselves over time.
+The energy report also determines the cost-effectiveness of the improvements to ensure that the upgrades you implement pay for themselves over time.
 For example, if you install new windows, the report estimates the monthly savings you realize by reducing your energy costs.
 In short, the programs are designed to make sure that you realize a return on the investment you make in the improvements.

 After you have identified the scope of energy efficient home improvements you want to make, you work with your lender to add the cost of these improvements to your mortgage amount.
-The lender also qualifies you as a borrower based on your credit score and financial profile.
-Assuming everything checks out ok with your mortgage application, property appraisal and title report, the mortgage closes and the loan funds allocated for your home improvements are placed in an escrow account.
+The lender also qualifies you as a borrower based on your credit score, debt-to-income ratio and qualification requirements.
+Assuming your loan application is approved and there are no issues with your property appraisal and title report, the mortgage closes and the loan funds allocated for your home improvements are placed in an escrow account.

 You typically have 90 to 180 days after your mortgage closes to use the funds in the escrow account to complete the energy efficient upgrades.
-Please note that most EEM programs prohibit borrowers from taking any cash proceeds from the loan and any leftover funds in the escrow account must be applied to your mortgage balance.
+Please note that most energy efficient mortgage programs prohibit borrowers from taking any cash proceeds from the loan and any leftover funds in the escrow account must be applied to your mortgage balance.